ryanlin10/SyLLM/README.md

 > *What if every inference step an LLM produces could be formally verified?
 What if the training data itself were provably sound — with no fabricated reasoning, no hallucinated premises, and no broken proof steps?*

-SyLLM is an end-to-end research system that fine-tunes LLMs to produce structured, tag-delimited natural deduction proofs — and then verifies every step using a Z3 SMT solver.
+SyLLM is an end-to-end research system that fine-tunes LLMs to produce structured, tag-delimited semi-formal language proofs — and then verifies every step using a Z3 SMT solver.
 Training data is generated via **backward proof chain construction**, guaranteeing soundness by construction.
 Reinforcement learning uses an **outcome-gated process reward** that scores both the correctness of conclusions and the soundness of intermediate reasoning steps.

 ---